XP-NETWORK/documentation/docs/ApplicationEditor/application-editor.md

 The module builds the resulting application’s frontend, backend and database.
 Automated QA tools will check the resulting application’s functionality.

-The resulting application will be connected to the XP.network Substrate pallet and the chosen blockchains.
+The resulting application will be connected to the XP.NETWORK Substrate pallet and the chosen blockchains.
 It will be fast, search engine optimized and secure.